Research Scholars Program

 proposal in which you lay out a vision for your scholarly development

-over the next four years and that you help us as educated readers to understand
+over the next four years and that you help us as non-specialist readers to understand

 the significance of what you propose to do, its relation to your previous